Ed1013/bfr-lgm-5emg/README.md

-## Lazy GM's 5e Monster Builder
+## Lazy GM's 5e Monster Generator
 A module for the Foundry VTT Black Flag Roleplaying system.
 Deploy a new monster in Foundry using stats from the [Lazy GM's 5e Monster Builder](https://slyflourish.com/lazy_5e_monster_building_resource_document.html).

 ## How to Use
 When the module is active, you will see a button at the bottom of the actors tab labeled "Generate Monster"

 ![Image1](images/readme_image_1.webp)

-Clicking the button will open a window to specify the desired monster's CR.
+Clicking the button will open a window:
+- Select the desired monster's CR.
+- *Optionally*, you can specify the monster's name and choose the monster's proficient abilities.

 ![Image2](images/readme_image_2.webp)

-Optionally, you can specify the monster's name and choose the monster's proficient abilities.
+When you click Submit a new actor will be created with the specified monster name (or 'New Monster' if name not specified).

 ![Image3](images/readme_image_3.webp)

-When you click Submit a new actor will be created with the specified monster name (or 'New Monster' if not specified).
+The new monster will have the stats corresponding to the selected CR based on the Lazy GM's 5e Monster Builder.

 ## Attribution